yortuc/cs-basics/tcpip_five_layer_network_model.md

 Data bits are encoded, decoded and organized in the data link layer, before they are transported as frames between two adjacent nodes on the same `lan` or `wan`.

 ## 3. Network Layer
 Also called as `Internet Layer`.
-Allows different networks to communicate with each other through devices known as `router`s.
+Allows different networks to communicate with each other through devices known as `router`.
 A collection of networks connected together through routers, the most famous of these being the `Internet`.

 Data link layer is reponsible for transferring data across a single link, network layer's responsibility is to get the data delivered across a collection of networks.

-Between browser and server, network layer help to communicate.
-The most widely used protocol for network layer is calld `IP` or `Internet protocol`.
+Between browser and server, network layer helps to communicate.
+The most widely used protocol for network layer is called `IP` or `Internet protocol`.

 ## 4. Transport Layer
 A single node on the network can run multiple client applications like mail client and web browser.
 Also a node can run multiple server applications like mail server and web server.